helencho/sinistagram/README.md

 ## Features

 Log in and register securely using Bcrypt for authentication and verification of credentials.
-Log in as a guest.
+Log in as a guest using the guest button.

 ![Guest login button](./public/guest.png)